modAL-python/modAL/README.md

 Modular Active Learning framework for Python3

 ## Introduction
-ModAL is a Pythonic active learning framework, designed with *modularity, flexibility* and *extensibility* in mind.
+ModAL is an active learning framework for Python3, designed with *modularity, flexibility* and *extensibility* in mind.